-Myanmar Score, 6.5
+Myanmar Score: 6.5

-In 2017, Myanmar's armed forces unleashed a campaign of crimes against humanity and possibly genocide against the country's Rohingya population.
+In 2017, Myanmar's armed forces unleashed a campaign of crimes against humanity and genocide against the country's Rohingya population.
 Unsurprisingly, Myanmar is amongst the weakest countries in the Asia Pacific in terms of R2P implementation.
 Whilst noting its support for the core objective of preventing mass atrocities, Myanmar has consistently emphasised non-intervention and the integrity of state sovereignty.
-The atrocities directed against the Rohingya Muslim minority - most recently in 2017 - are deeply troubling and clearly signal that national resilience to atrocity crimes is very low and in need of prompt attention.
+The atrocities directed against the Rohingya Muslim minority are deeply troubling and clearly signal that national resilience to atrocity crimes is very low and in need of prompt attention.